jeffrey-sujf/jeffrey-sujf.github.io/_publications/2025/CCP.md

 # pub_date:       ""

 abstract: >-
   This paper aims to understand the complex relationship between the Russo-Ukrainian war and news avoidance behavior, examining how individuals' engagement with news content changed before and after the conflict.
-By analyzing several factors—demographic factors, geographical proximity to the conflict zone, and historical context—this study tries to reveal the mechanisms of news avoidance during times of geopolitical crisis.
+By analyzing several factors—demographic factors, geographical proximity to the conflict zone, and historical context—this study tries to reveal the mechanisms of news avoidance during times of geopolitical crisis...

 cover:          /assets/images/covers/CCP cover.png
 authors: